-If you can connect successfully on another PC then the Oudie is not at fault.
+If you can connect successfully on another PC, then the Oudie is not at fault.
 (We have a PC in the office which will not connect to an Oudie in USB mode regardless of what we do to it!)

 To try this, you need Active Sync installed (Windows XP).

-To put Oudie into Active Sync mode please exit SeeYou Mobile (Menu > Next > Exit > Yes).
-Then click the icon in the upper right corner of the main Menu window.
+To put Oudie into Active Sync mode, please exit SeeYou Mobile (Menu > Next > Exit > Yes).
+Then click the icon in the upper right corner of the Main Menu window.
 Then choose the USB menu option:

-You can then browse, copy and delete files on Oudie in Active Sync mode.
+You can then browse, copy, and delete files on Oudie in Active Sync mode.

-If this happens you can use your Oudie normally until you have time to send it in for repair.
+If this happens, you can normally use your Oudie until you have time to send it in for repair.